ionic-team/ionic-cli/README.md

 $ npm install --save-exact --save-dev @ionic/cli-plugin-proxy
 ```

-Then, set the following environment variables:
+Then, use one of the following environment variables:

 ```bash
 $ export HTTP_PROXY=http://proxy.example.org:8888 # used by npm